Main Page Content

 Assistant Professor of Dance

 Dance Professor Mariah Maloney has danced all over the world and has been nationally recognized in her field.
-And she’s found a home in the Department of Dance at the College at Brockport.
+And she’s found a home in the Department of Dance at SUNY Brockport.
 In this interview she talks about why she chose Brockport, the power of the learning environment and the inspiration she draws from students and colleagues.

-Question: How many years have you been teaching at The College at Brockport?
+Question: How many years have you been teaching at SUNY Brockport?

 I was first brought to Brockport as a guest artist in 2006-2007.
 My first year was profoundly enriching.
 I was thrilled to return as a tenure track professor in 2009.
 I am currently serving my fourth year and have recently been appointed as The Graduate Program Director.